-To evaluate the success of the study, Panola College will track successful completion of student learning outcomes and success points students earn at the following target markers: completion of the Learning Framework course, enrollment in and completion of a course the next semester, attainment of 15 semester credit hours and 30 semester credit hours, completion of a degree or certificate, and transfer of 15 semester credit hours to a university.
-The College will use this data to assess if student learning occurred and if the QEP has successfully achieved the institutional goals of increasing retention 3% and completion 2% from the baseline data.
+To evaluate the success of the study, Panola College will track successful completion of student learning outcomes and student success goals at the following target markers: completion of the Learning Framework course, attainment of 15 semester credit hours and 30 semester credit hours, and completion of a degree or certificate.
+The College will use this data to assess if student learning occurred and if the QEP has successfully achieved the institutional goals of increasing retention and completion 5% from the baseline data.